So, you want to change the world. And guess what? It’s possible!

 53. Purchase at Places That Share Your Values

 There was a lot of hoopla over donations from the leaders of companies like Hobby Lobby and Chick-Fil-A to organizations that discriminate against the LGBTQ+ community.
 Knowing that sort of fact may lead your decision on whether to purchase products from these companies.
-Do the research and see which businesses are worth supporting with your money!
+Do the research and see which socially responsible companies are worth supporting with your money!

 54. Give the Gift of Social Impact